University-of-Delaware-IT-RCI/auto_tmpdir/README.md

 ```
       --no-rm-tmpdir          Do not automatically remove temporary directories
                               for the job/steps.
-      --use-shared-tmpdir     Create temporary directories on shared storage
+      --use-shared-tmpdir     Create temporary directories on shared storage.
-                              (overridden by --tmpdir).
-Use
-                              "--use-shared-tmpdir=per-node" to create unique
+                              Use "--use-shared-tmpdir=per-node" to create
-                              sub-directories for each node allocated to the job
+                              unique sub-directories for each node allocated to
-                              (e.g. <base>/job_<jobid>/<nodename>).
+                              the job (e.g. <base><job-id>/<nodename>).
 ```

 Given a base directory prefix (configured at build, e.g. `/tmp/job-`) the job 8451 would see the directories `/tmp/job-8451` and `/dev/shm/job-8451` created in the prolog.
 Optionally, a shared storage path (e.g. a directory on a Lustre filesystem) can be included which users can select via an salloc/srun/sbatch flag.
 Each job step will create a new mount namespace and bind-mount `/dev/shm/job-8451` as `/dev/shm`.